shaliulab/idtrackerai/docs/source/quickstart.rst

 be saved in a folder with the name "Session_sessionname" where "sessionname" will be the text that appear in the *Session* text box.

-This new version allow the user to save the preprocessing parameters as they appear in the main windows.
+idtracker.ai allows the user to save the preprocessing parameters as they appear in the main window.
 This can be done with the **Save parameters** button.
 Saving the preprocessing parameters is useful to track the video later from the command line.
 Check the :doc:`tracking_from_terminal.rst` section to get more information about how to save the parameters and track